lenkog/WebpackTSVueJS/README.md

 Setting up VueJS is easy enough.
 In the root of the project, run
 ```
 npm install vue
-npm install --save-dev @types/vue
 ```
-The second command installs the type definitions for VueJS so that we can use it conveniently from TypeScript.

 ### Using runtime with template compiler